 “For me this feature is my most favorite in finding and generating leads.
 I can reach more people and I can research and investigate these people by using the platform.”

-Blake Taylor of Synergy Business Brokers believes, taking the initiative to first write recommendations for key contacts is a strategic way of using LinkedIn Recommendation feature to build goodwill for your brand.
+Blake Taylor of Synergy Business Brokers believes taking the initiative to first write recommendations for key contacts is a strategic way of using the LinkedIn Recommendation feature to build goodwill for your brand.

 “People often wait for someone to write them a LinkedIn recommendation before they will write one for the other person.
 Rarely do people use LinkedIn Recommendations as the strategic tools they are.

 Rather than waiting for a contact to send you a recommendation, take a few minutes each day to write and post recommendations for valued customers or key business partners.

 Once approved the recommendation will show up in their profile.
 This fosters good will among your most important contacts and acts as an advertisement for your business.
 It will also lead to a return recommendation, a referral or both.”